fathjami/CPP-Modules/CPP-Module-6/README.md

 ## Upcasting:

- is converting a derived-class reference or pointer to a base-class.It is always allowed for **public** inheritance, without an explicit type cast.
+ is converting a derived-class reference or pointer to a base-class.
+It is always allowed for **public** inheritance, without an explicit type cast.

 ## Downcasting: